-These chewy vegan ginger crinkle cookies are rich, even without butter, eggs, or molasses.
-Instead, prune puree binds together the ingredients and adds sweetness with less added sugar.
+These chewy vegan ginger crinkle cookies taste rich, even without butter, eggs, or molasses.
+Instead, prune puree binds together the ingredients and adds sweetness with less sugar overall.

 240 g / 1 3/4 all-purpose flour